Solution:

 2) total pressure above the solution is:

-Ptotal = P°CP χCP + P°CH χCH x = (331) (0.25) + (113) (0.75)
+Ptotal = P°CP χCP + P°CH χCH x = (331) (0.25) + (113) (0.75)3) mole fraction of cyclopentane in the vapor:

 x = 82.75 + 84.75 = 167.5 mmHg